-For example, if products promote medical claims, a compensation plan lacks validity, or a company’s vision promotes financial gain only, then these are often great ways to run into legal troubles.
+For example, products promoting medical claims, compensation plans lacking validity, or company visions promoting financial gain only are often great ways to run into legal troubles.
 I have seen it happen time and time again where companies fail to address false claims made by distributors, the compensation plan heavily promotes excessive frontloading, or as many of us have probably seen, the company’s executives solely focus on high earning potentials.
 These issues explain why some MLM companies fail.

 A good company will have a comprehensive plan in place for going global.
 Rapid expansion on a global basis requires support systems that keep pace with the local ethnic culture.
 They must also represent a crystal-clear understanding of the legal requirements in every country where business is conducted.

 For example, here in North America, most companies often provide simple Live Chat or email support, whereas in Asia, an actual phone call or in-person support might be a necessity.
 In addition, rarely will you find a company that offers an actual printed brochure here in North America; whereas in Asia, most companies have all their marketing support material available in print.
 These are just simple examples of support systems that need to be in place or the company will find itself unable to grow.

 There are many other contributing factors to why MLM companies fail.
 However, if a company can master these 10 and avoid the pitfalls, it greatly increases its chance of massive success and longevity.